pydanny/pydanny.github.com/posts2017/05-09-book-tools.rst

 I have a secondary script that fixes quoting and tab issues, written before I realized Calibre could have done that for me.

 The book I started this project for, `The Darkest Autumn`_, is available now on Amazon_.
 Check it out and let me know what you think of what the script generates.
-Or if you want to support my writing (both fiction and non-fiction), buy it on Amazon_ and leave an honest review.
+Or if you want to support my writing (both fiction and non-fiction), `buy The Darkest Autumn on Amazon`_ and leave an honest review.

 Thinking About the Future
 =========================